Blue Stinger: Synopsis

-Sixty-five million years ago, a meteorite crashes into Earth, subsequently wiping out the dinosaurs and paving the way for humans.
-In 2000, an earthquake sinks the entire Yucatán Peninsula aside from one island over the meteorite impact area; dubbed "Dinosaur Island", an international biotech corporation dubbed Kimra sets up a research community on it.
-In 2018, Emergency Sea Evacuation and Rescue member Eliot Ballade is on vacation with his friend Tim off Dinosaur Island when a small meteorite crashes near it, generating a large barrier that traps Tim in stasis.
+Sixty-five million years ago, a meteorite crashes into Earth, wiping out the dinosaurs and paving the way for humans.
+In 2000, an earthquake sinks the Yucatán Peninsula aside from one island over the meteorite impact area.
+This island is dubbed "Dinosaur Island", and international biotech corporation Kimra establishes a research community on it.
+In 2018, Emergency Sea Evacuation and Rescue member Eliot Ballade is on vacation with his friend Tim off Dinosaur Island when a small meteorite crashes near it, generating a barrier that traps Tim in stasis.
 A light source emerges from the meteorite and takes the shape and name of Tim's good luck boat charm Nephilim, connecting with Eliot before monsters appear and attack the boat, seemingly killing Tim.
-Eliot escapes with Nephilim's help to Dinosaur Island, which has become overwhelmed by monsters born from mutated animals and humans.
-On the island Eliot is guided by Nephilim, receives information via radio from security team survivor Janine King; and teams up with Dogs Bower, the island's original discoverer and Janine's estranged father.
+Eliot escapes with Nephilim to Dinosaur Island, which has become overwhelmed by monsters born from mutated animals and humans.
+While exploring the island, Eliot is guided by Nephilim, receives information via radio from security team survivor Janine King; and teams up with Dogs Bower, the original discoverer of the island and Janine's estranged father.

-During their exploration, Eliot learns that Kimra had discovered that the meteorite was the egg of a hostile alien codenamed "Dinosite", whose DNA can mutate other lifeforms.
-During one attack, Eliot swallows some of a mutant's vomit and starts to mutate, with Dogs being prepared to mercy kill him if his change is irreversible.
-Eliot is only narrowly cured when the group find a serum designed to reverse the mutation.
-Nephilim, who communicates telepathically with Eliot and Janine, is the spirit of the second meteorite and another alien which opposes the Dinosite.
-The three humans allow Nephilim to reunite with her original body, allowing her to kill the original Dinosite while Eliot and Dogs destroy a cloned version created by Kimra during their experiments.
-Nephilim bids farewell to Eliot and leaves, while Tim is revealed to be alive.
-A post-credits scene shows Nephilim transforming into a Dinosite meteor and launching from a shell pursued by more Nephilim meteors.
+During their exploration, Eliot learns Kimra had discovered the meteorite was the egg of a hostile alien codenamed "Dinosite", whose DNA can mutate other lifeforms.
+During one attack, Eliot swallows some of a mutant's vomit and starts to mutate, with Dogs being prepared to mercy kill him if the change is irreversible.
+Eliot is narrowly cured when the group finds a serum designed to reverse the mutation.
+Nephilim, who communicates telepathically with Eliot and Janine, is revealed to be the spirit of the second meteorite and an alien which opposes the Dinosite.
+The three humans allow Nephilim to reunite with her original body, allowing her to kill the original Dinosite while Eliot and Dogs destroy a cloned version which Kimra created during their experiments.
+Nephilim bids farewell to Eliot, while Tim is revealed to be alive.
+A post-credits scene shows Nephilim transforming into a Dinosite meteor and launching from a shell which is pursued by more Nephilim meteors.